nikhlu07/Value-Update-DApp/README.md

 # Value-Update-DApp
-This is simple D-app with only two function.
+This is a simple D-app with two functions.

 # Description:
 This project contains a simple Decentralized Application (DApp) that allows users to update and double a numeric value on the Ethereum blockchain.